CE$\nu$NS Experiment Proposal at CSNS: Expected Sensitivity

 \section{Expected Sensitivity}

-Using the estimation of signal and background spectra above, the expected sensitivity of this experiment can be evaluated.
-Fig. \ref{fig_Sens_Esti} shows the expected spectra of CE$\nu$NS events, background events and their summation with all event selection criteria applied considering a detector containing four $3kg$ undoped CsI sub-detectors and a data taking time of half an year.
-A signal region between [4,72] NPE is selected to maximize the signal to background ratio.
-The 4 NPE lower limit is chosen to exclude most of the PMT dark count background and it corresponds to a equivalently $1.5keV_{nr}$ detection threshold to nuclear recoils.
-Within this signal region, the total signal event rate is $0.074/day/kg$ and the total background event rate is $0.386/day/kg$ , equivalently $160/half year/12kg$ and $833/half year/12kg$ respectively.Its compositions are listed in Table \ref{table_bkg_afcut}.
-The expected confidence level (C.L.) of this experiment is calculated by the following formula: \begin{linenomath}
+Using the estimated signal and background spectra mentioned above, the expected sensitivity of this experiment can be evaluated.
+Figure \ref{fig_Sens_Esti} depicts the expected spectra of CE$\nu$NS events, background events, and their summation with all event selection criteria applied.
+This evaluation assumes a detector consisting of four $3$ kg undoped CsI sub-detectors and a data-collection time of half a year.

+A signal region between $4$ and $72$ NPE is selected to maximize the signal-to-background ratio.
+The lower limit of $4$ NPE is chosen to exclude most of the PMT dark count background, corresponding to a detection threshold of approximately $1.5$ keV$_{\text{nr}}$ for nuclear recoils.
+Within this signal region, the total detectable signal event rate is $0.074$/day/kg, {which is higher than the $0.053$/day/kg event rate estimated by COHERENT}~\cite{akimov2017observation}.
+The total background event rate is $0.386$/day/kg, equivalent to $160$/half year/12 kg and $833$/half year/12 kg, respectively.
+The composition of the background events is listed in Table \ref{table_bkg_afcut}.

+The expected confidence level (C.L.) of this experiment is calculated using the following formula: \begin{linenomath}

+\end{linenomath} where $N_{\text{sig}}$ is the expected event number of CE$\nu$NS signal and $N_{\text{bkg}}$ is the expected event number of the background.
+Based on the experiment setup assumed above, the C.L. is expected to reach $5.1\sigma$ in half a year.
+Figure \ref{fig_CL_m_t} illustrates the expected C.L. varying with different detector mass and data-collection time.

+{Systematic uncertainties of this experiment mainly arise from the uncertainties of the neutrino flux and the quenching factor of CsI.
+However, these uncertainties can be reduced to 2--3\% through dedicated experimental measurements, making them small enough compared to the statistical uncertainties}~\cite{COHERENT2021pcd, COHERENT:2021xhx}. {Therefore, the systematic uncertainties are not considered in this preliminary sensitivity estimation.}

-\end{linenomath} $N_{sig}$ is the expected event number of CE$\nu$NS signal and $N_{bkg}$ is that of background.
-By the experiment setup assumed above, the C.L. is expected to reach $5.1\sigma$ in half an year.
-Fig. \ref{fig_CL_m_t} shows the expected C.L. varying with different detector mass and data taking time.
-Note that the contribution to C.L. from the arrival time profile of events regarding the proton beam trigger is not considered in this estimation yet.
-Since the arrival time profile of CE$\nu$NS signals are highly correlated to that of proton beam, it significantly differs from those of the PMT dark count and the radioactive background which are evenly distributed in time.
-Thus, if the contribution to C.L. from arrival time distribution is taken into account additionally, the confidence level would certainly be promoted.
+Please note that the contribution to the C.L. from the arrival time profile of events with respect to the proton beam trigger has not been included in this estimation yet.
+Since the arrival time profile of CE$\nu$NS signals is highly correlated with that of the proton beam, it significantly differs from the arrival time profiles of the PMT dark count and radioactive background, which are evenly distributed in time.
+Thus, if the contribution to the C.L. from the arrival time distribution is also taken into account, the confidence level will certainly be improved.

-\section{Experiment schedule}
+\section{Experiment Schedule}